-Abdala lives with his grandfather and his grandmother.
-His duties at home include carrying water, caring for children and caring for animals.
+In his home, Abdala helps by carrying water, caring for children and caring for animals.
+He lives with his grandfather and his grandmother.
+His grandfather is sometimes employed as a laborer and his grandmother is sometimes employed as a laborer.
 There are 4 children in the family.
-His grandfather is sometimes employed as a laborer and his grandmother is sometimes employed as a laborer.

 For fun, Abdala enjoys soccer, singing and art.
 He attends church activities and Bible class regularly and is in primary school where his performance is average.

-Please remember Abdala in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Abdala to receive the assistance he needs to develop his potential.
+Please pray for him.

 Abdala lives on the plains of Ndinga Community, home to approximately 2,500 residents.
 Typical houses are constructed of dirt or wood floors; wood or mud walls; and tin or thatched roofs.
 The most commonly spoken languages are Sukuma and Kiwashili.